contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 27eedc376ef43e5a5f3f4ede01635d447b1a0c313cca4c2a640ba4d5dea3573a
 ```

-Now let's verify this policy; in order to do so, we'll start `netcat` utility to listen an
+To verify this policy,  start the `netcat` utility to listen on an
 arbitrary port within a container that belongs to `db` group.
-Then, from another container we
+Then, from another container,
-would scan a range of ports and confirm that only the one permitted i.e. `port 8888` by
+scan a range of ports to confirm that only the one permitted by the `db` policy (in this
-`db` policy is accessible towards db container
+example, `port 8888`) is accessible on the db container.

 ```
 vagrant@tutorial-node1:~$ docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' contiv-db